Morphology and phylogeny of Acaulospora foveata (Glomeromycetes) from Mexico

 Keywords: Arbuscular mycorrhizal fungus, Glomeromycota, Acaulosporaceae.

-open access at Verlag Berger
+eBook at Verlag Berger